 - Transfusion services

-Blood grouping and identification of blood group antibodies and cross-matching of blood for hospital transfusions.
+Blood grouping and identification of blood group antibodies and cross-matching of blood for transfusions.

-The Haematologists provide advice and guidance in the appropriate use of blood and blood products and also provide support for The Canberra Hospital Haemophilia Treatment Centre.
+The Haematologists provide advice and guidance in the appropriate use of blood and blood products and manage Haemophilia treatment.

 Clinical Immunology is concerned with the diagnosis and management of diseases arising from abnormal immune responses.
 In broad terms, these abnormalities may be the result of either under activity (immunodeficiency) or over activity (autoimmunity and allergy) of the immune system.